PaulAlbert31/LSA/README.md

 This repository supports the following noisy datasets:

 * **Webvision**: Download the dataset from [Webvision 2017](https://data.vision.ee.ethz.ch/cvl/webvision/dataset2017.html) and follow the instructions.
 For faster training, we use the first 50 classes (mini-Webvision).
-* **Controlled Noisy Web Label (CNWL)**: Download the dataset from the [official webpage](https://google.github.io/controlled-noisy-web-labels/index.html) using TFrecords from [FaMUS repository](https://github.com/youjiangxu/FaMUS?tab=readme-ov-file#dataset).
+* **Controlled Noisy Web Label (CNWL)**: Download the dataset from the [official webpage](https://google.github.io/controlled-noisy-web-labels/index.html) or using TFrecords from [FaMUS repository](https://github.com/youjiangxu/FaMUS?tab=readme-ov-file#dataset).
 * **Webly-fg**: Download the dataset from the official [repository](https://github.com/NUST-Machine-Intelligence-Laboratory/weblyFG-dataset).
 * **ImageNet2012**: Download the test set from [ImageNet](https://image-net.org/download.php) for evaluation.

 ### Dataset Paths
-Update the `[mypath.py](https://github.com/PaulAlbert31/LSA/blob/main/lsa.yml)` file with the paths to the downloaded datasets.
+Update the [mypath.py](https://github.com/PaulAlbert31/LSA/blob/main/lsa.yml) file with the paths to the downloaded datasets.

 ## Training